neptune-mutual-blue/protocol/docs/AccessControlLibV1.md

 Upgrades a contract at the given namespace and key.
- The previous contract's protocol membership is revoked and the current immediately starts assuming responsbility of whatever the contract needs to do at the supplied namespace and key.
+ The previous contract's protocol membership is revoked and the current immediately starts assuming responsibility of whatever the contract needs to do at the supplied namespace and key.

 ```solidity